JoseAFerrer/HTMLPractice/README.md

 Note how things change depending on the width of the page.

 Also, the page doesn't always look the same way, because the games are randomly chosen.
 This means what I reproduce here might not be exactly what you see on the page, but the important bit is that it looks the same way.

+Another limitation: the Share button doesn't work because it needs a modal and that is beyond the scope of this simple work.